8 Simple Rules for Writing Dialogue (+ 4 BONUS Exercises)

-Writing dialogue does not come naturally to some.
-Nonetheless, it is a skill all authors should aim to master, regardless of whether they’re writing fiction or non-fiction.
+Writing dialogue does not come naturally to every writer.
+Nonetheless, it is a skill you should aim to master, regardless of whether you’re writing fiction or non-fiction.
 Just as great novelists can pull readers into a scene with a compelling conversation or argument, memoirists, business writers or historians can recreate dialogue exchanges in a faithful but narratively compelling way.

-In this post, we share seven dialogue-writing tips from famed writers and world-class editors.
+In this post, we share eight rules of dialogue-writing from famed writers and world-class editors.
 Or, if you’re ready to learn through practice, jump straight to four of our favorite dialogue writing exercises.

 “Say, Gary, how long have we been brothers?”